college-254/kenyans_applying_to_us_universities/content/college-guide/11-college-access-programs.md

 * Wings to Fly scholars who have attained A- and above in the KCSE.

 Students who meet the above criteria have a paid internship with Equity Bank, and an opportunity to join the College Counselling Program.
+The College Counselling Program in turn supports students to apply to global universities.

 {{% comment %}}

-Note that not everyone in the paid internship program joins the College Counselling Program.
-As far as US universities are concerned, the College Counselling Program is the place to be.
+Unlike KenSAP, EaSEP and EducationUSA, EALP also helps students gain admission into universities outside the US, e.g., Ghana, Rwanda, Canada, Europe, and Asia.

 {{% /comment %}}